Westerburg: Economy and infrastructure

 To ensure it, the municipality and the chamber of commerce (Verein für Handel, Handwerk, Industrie und Gewerbe e.V.) undertook in early 2005 to work on professional local marketing for Westerburg and the Westerburger Land (the outlying countryside), in which all fields of economic and political endeavour in the town and the area took part.

 Transport

 Autobahnen A 3 (Cologne–Frankfurt), A 45 (Dortmund–Gießen) and A 48 (Montabaur–Trier) each lie roughly 20 km away.

 Westerburg station lies on the Oberwesterwaldbahn (railway) to Limburg and Au (Sieg).
 From there, the cities of Cologne, Koblenz, Frankfurt am Main and Wiesbaden may be reached directly.

+Also the former Cross Westerwald railway lied Westerburg station.

 The opening of InterCityExpress service on the new Cologne-Frankfurt high-speed rail line with its Montabaur and Limburg stations with bring strengthened impetus to growth and development in the Westerburger Land.

 Near Westerburg lies Ailertchen airport (ICAO code: EDGA).

 Education

 Westerburg is a schooling centre with every kind of school.
 The following educational institutions are to be found here: